Jasmijn Gimbrère

 Jasmijn Gimbrère (born 6 March 2001) is a Dutch tennis player.

-Gimbrère has a career-high singles ranking by the WTA of 442, reached on 8 May 2023.
+Gimbrère has a career-high singles ranking by the WTA of 399, reached on 16 March 2026.
 She also has a career-high WTA doubles ranking of 186, achieved on 30 June 2025.

+She started playing tennis at the age of six with the support of her family.
+She lives in Niebert.
+In addition to tennis, she is studying psychology.
+At the end of 2021, she won her first professional singles championship in Egypt.

-Gimbrère made her WTA Tour debut at the 2023 Ladies Open Lausanne, after receiving entry into the doubles main draw.
+Gimbrère made her WTA Tour debut at the 2023 Ladies Open Lausanne, having received a wildcard entry into the doubles main draw.

+In 2026, she won her second singles title in French Guiana.
+She defeated French player Alizé Lim in the final.